Ingridsaeters/Ciliate-niche-evolution/02_trait_extraction/README.md

 ### SoilGrids

-We extracted the following variables from Soilgrids, with a depth of 0-5cm.
+We extracted the following variables from Soilgrids, with a depth of 0-5cm:

-The traits we extracted were:
 - pH
 - Nitrogen, cg/kg
 - Soil organic carbon content, dg/kg